owl-project/owl/README.md

-# OWL: A Node Graph "Wrapper" Library for OptiX 7
+# OWL: A Productivity Library for OptiX 7

 <!--- ------------------------------------------------------- -->
 ## What is OWL?